 In the pantheon of best breakfast foods, bagels are oft forgotten.
 Eggs, bacon, and pancakes seem to get all the love.
 There’s no denying the appeal of a farm breakfast.
 Still, bagels deserve more respect.
 These little hand-sized rings of bread are delicious in their own right.
 Bagels are a breakfast treat whether you’re on the go, craving lox, or just looking for an excuse to feast on cream cheese.
-Here in Arizona, there are more than a few bagel shops for any such occasion.
-Here are the 10 best.
+With so many options to choose from, it can be hard to decide where to go.
+To help you out, we've compiled a list of the top six bagel shops you simply must visit in 2024.

 Do you know the bagel man?
 Though he doesn’t have as much notoriety as, say, the muffin man, the bagel man is quickly becoming one of Phoenix’s most beloved figures.
 Located in the Phoenix suburb Ahwatukee, The Bagel Man was opened by New Jersey transplant Kal Salih.
 He’s brought his East Coast bagels to the Valley and offers hungry customers favorites like homemade cream cheese and hot breakfast sandwiches.
 The freshly dough bagels come at a good price too.
 You can get a bagel for $1 or a baker’s dozen for $10.